Do you want some advice on giving presentations abroad or to multicultural audiences?

 - Firstly, it minimises the possibility of misunderstandings and/or the causing of offense through intercultural mishaps.

 - Secondly, it is a means to maximising the potential of business relationships through the utilization of intercultural differences productively.

-One area within the business environment in which intercultural awareness is a necessity is in the business presentation.
+One area within the business environment in which cultural awareness is a necessity is in the business presentation.

 Directors, managers, salespeople, consultants and business personnel are regularly required to deliver presentations.
 However, when one is asked to give a presentation to an audience from a different culture there are intercultural factors that can hinder the success of a presentation.

-By way of illustrating some of the cultural differences in presentations, these tips to effective international presentations are offered:
+By way of illustrating some of the cultural differences in presentations, these tips to effective cross cultural presentations are offered.